froemken/url_redirect/Documentation/Introduction/Index.rst

 Bugs and Known Issues
 ---------------------

-If you found a bug, it would be cool if you notify us about that over the `Bug Tracker <https://github.com/froemken/url_redirect/issues>`_ of Github.
+If you found a bug, it would be cool if you notify me about that over the `Bug Tracker <https://github.com/froemken/url_redirect/issues>`_ of Github.

 What does it do?